Skip to contentSkip to navigation

 This instrument is based on examples by Viennese makers Conrad Graf and Ignaz Bösendorfer, between the late 1820’s and 1840.
 The lighter frame, entirely made of wood, strings, and keyboard mechanism produce an articulate sound with a sharp attack.

-Model B: a 7-foot-long grand piano for the rehearsal hall
+Model B (New York): a 7-foot-long grand piano for the rehearsal hall

 Steinway & Sons piano from Bourgie Hall’s collection